-The City of San Juan Bautista (SJB) is in the process of installing a six-mile wastewater force main that connects to the Hollister Regional Wastewater Treatment Plant.
+The City of SJB is in the process of installing a six-mile wastewater force main that connects to the Hollister Regional Wastewater Treatment Plant.
 This initiative is urgent because the City of SJB accumulated more than \$800,000 in fines from the California State Water Resources Control Board for discharging elevated levels of sodium chloride and bacterial pollutants into the Pajaro River.
-The City of SJB has until December 2023 to become compliant with the U.S. Environmental Protection Agency (EPA) requirements.
-At this time, the new wastewater treatment plant and environmental studies have been approved, and the City of SJB is currently negotiating project details with the San Benito County Water District.
-The initiative will place San Juan Bautista in sewer discharge compliance with EPA's wastewater discharge standards.
-Once connected, San Juan Bautista's existing treatment system will be decommissioned.
+The City of SJB has until December 2023 to become compliant with U.S. Environmental Protection Agency (EPA) requirements.
+At this time, the new wastewater treatment plant and environmental studies have been approved, and the City of SJB is negotiating project details with the San Benito County Water District.
+The initiative will place San Juan Bautista in sewerdischarge compliance with EPA's wastewater-discharge standards.
+Once connected, the City of SJB's existing treatment system will be decommissioned.

-Installing a six-mile force main to connect the Hollister Regional Wastewater Treatment Plant is estimated to cost \$18 million.
+Installing a six-mile force main to connect to the Hollister Regional Wastewater Treatment Plant is estimated to cost \$18 million.
 San Juan Bautista's City Council unanimously approved a \$14.6 million bond for the wastewater project.
-The bond secured two loans totaling \$10.2 million, along with a \$4.3 million U.S. Department of Agriculture grant.
+The bond secured two loans totaling \$10.2 million, as well as a \$4.3 million U.S. Department of Agriculture (USDA) grant.

-Beyond EPA compliance, connecting San Juan Bautista's wastewater to the Hollister Regional Wastewater Treatment Plant will allow for the expansion of new residential and business connections, which will generate economic growth and new job creation.
+Beyond EPA compliance, connecting the City of San Juan Bautista's wastewater to the Hollister Regional Wastewater Treatment Plant will allow for the expansion of new residential and business connections, which will generate economic growth and new job creation.